 This list of nightshade vegetable substitutions should help you adjust to your new diet:

-- Sweet potatoes and yam
+- Sweet potatoes, yam and purple potatoes

 - Fresh fruit like blueberries, grapes, orange slices and melon